Vickie Norris MSc, BABCP CBT Therapist, anxiety specialist

 Hello and welcome.

-My name is Vickie, and I am a qualified and experienced Psychologist and Cognitive Behaviour (CBT) Therapist.
-I specialise in treating a wide range of anxiety and depression related issues, amongst other things (see full list of problems treated below).
+My name is Vickie, and I am a fully qualified, BABCP accredited Psychologist and Cognitive Behaviour (CBT) Therapist.
+I have extensive experience in treating a wide range of issues, and specialise in anxiety and depression related issues mostly.

-I understand that arranging your first therapy session isn't necessarily easy, and finding the right therapy and even the right therapist can be confusing.
-I hope the information below helps answer any questions that you may have.
-But if not, please feel free to contact me for an obligation free chat.
+I understand that arranging your first therapy session may not be easy for you, and finding the right therapy and even the right therapist can be confusing.
+I do hope the information I have provided below helps answer any questions that you may have.
+But if not, please do feel free to contact me.

-After I qualified as a Psychologist at masters level, I went on to complete counselling qualifications and a post graduate certificate and post graduate diploma in Cognitive Behavioural Therapy (CBT).
-This approach appealed ahead of all of the others, due to its pragmatic and problem-solution orientated focus, which matched my own way of thinking.
+After I qualified as a masters level Psychologist, I went on to complete counselling qualifications and a post graduate certificate and post graduate diploma in Cognitive Behavioural Therapy (CBT).
+I was drawn to the pragmatic and problem-solution orientated focus of this approach, as this matched my own way of thinking.
 Lets not just talk about your problems - lets do something about them!

-I first started working in mental health in 2000 for a local charity, before joining the NHS helping patients experiencing serious mental health problems.
-I then began working for local NHS IAPT services, treating a wide range of common mental health problems (e.g. anxiety and depression).
-I now take referrals from both the NHS and private sectors.
+I first started working in mental health in 2000 for a local charity, before joining the NHS, helping patients experiencing serious mental health problems.
+Later I was employed by NHS IAPT services, treating a wide range of common mental health problems (e.g. anxiety and depression) in my local community.
+I now take referrals from both the NHS and private sector.

-I continue to take my professional development very seriously, constantly attending relevant workshops and conferences to ensure that I keep up to date with the latest developments in psychotherapy.
+I continue to take my professional development very seriously, and so I am constantly attending relevant workshops and conferences to ensure that I keep up to date with the latest developments in psychotherapy.
 I am fully insured and only practice from professional offices.

 What to expect from your first session